anonymous0121A/HDCF-main/README.md

 # Important Arguments
-reg: It is the weight for weight-decay regularization.
-We tune this hyperparameter from the set {1e-2, 1e-3, 1e-4, 1e-5}. ssl_reg and sslGlobal_reg:They are the weights for weight-decay regularization for the node-level and graph-level contrastive objectives.
-We tune this hyperparameter from the set {1e-4, 1e-5, 1e-6, 1e-7}..
+-reg: It is the weight for weight-decay regularization.
+We tune this hyperparameter from the set {1e-2, 1e-3, 1e-4, 1e-5}.
+-ssl_reg and sslGlobal_reg:They are the weights for weight-decay regularization for the node-level and graph-level contrastive objectives.
+We tune this hyperparameter from the set {1e-4, 1e-5, 1e-6, 1e-7}.
-graphSampleN: This hyperparameter denotes the number of subgraph nodes in the train period.
+-graphSampleN: This hyperparameter denotes the number of subgraph nodes in the train period.
 Recommended values are {10000, 15000, 20000, 25000, 30000}.
-testgraphSampleN: This hyperparameter denotes the number of subgraph nodes in the testing.
+-testgraphSampleN: This hyperparameter denotes the number of subgraph nodes in the testing.
 Recommended values are {30000, 35000, 40000, 45000, 50000}.